 Under 3 hours by plane

-Hello girls weekend, Hong Kong Sevens and romantic getaway – we are due!
+Hello girls weekend (or solo trip!), Hong Kong Sevens and romantic getaway – we are due!
 But a family holiday in Hong Kong can be loads of fun if you’re not pushing a pram.
-You will score massive points with the kids when you take them to Disneyland (which is celebrating its 10th anniversary!) – which is just as well because those queues are insane.
+You will score massive points with the kids when you take them to Disneyland, which is just as well because those queues are insane.
 While a stay at The Upper House would be lost on the little people (save that for you and the other half), you can stay on site at Disneyland or The Cosmopolitan Hotel is a good choice for families.
-They have recently renovated and opened new family suites with an Ocean Theme – yes they have an affiliation with Ocean Park.
+They have family suites with an Ocean Theme – yes they have an affiliation with Ocean Park.
 Check out our guide to Hong Kong with kids!

 Under 2 hours by plane